Wondamonstaa/PhantomChase/README.md

 Repo for the PhantomChase Project 3 for CS 441 Fall 2023

 ---
-AWS EMR Deployment YouTube link: EDIT
+AWS EMR Deployment YouTube link: https://youtu.be/l9MlCLqnaSI
 ---

 ## How to Run the Project: